Medically reviewed by Drugs.com. Last updated on Feb 19, 2022.

 Chemical Class: 2nd Generation Sulfonylurea

-Proper diet is the first step in managing type 2 diabetes, but often medicines are needed to help your body.
-With two actions, the combination of glyburide and metformin helps your body cope with high blood sugar.
 Glyburide causes your pancreas to release more insulin into the bloodstream.
-Metformin reduces the absorption of sugar, reduces the release of stored sugar from the liver, and helps your body's cells use sugar better.
+Metformin reduces the absorption of sugar from the stomach, reduces the release of stored sugar from the liver, and helps your body use sugar better.

 This medicine is available only with your doctor's prescription.